Efficient Visuo-Haptic Object Shape Completion for Robot Manipulation: Introduction

-\textbf{Contributions.} We present a pipeline for visuo-haptic shape completion called \methodname{}, importantly extending the work of \etal{Rustler}~\cite{Rustler2022}, which serves as a baseline here.
 The first group of improvements concerns the process of shape completion performed by \ac{igr}, which we modified as follows.
 We use a new, theoretically grounded, method to determine the points with highest uncertainty.
 In addition, we changed the sampling of points inside the network to respect the input \pc{} more closely.
 Finally, the yield of every haptic exploration is increased by adding not only the contact points to the \pc{} but also incorporating the empty space established through the robot movement to the object.
 The two last mentioned improvements together make the pipeline more robust.
 The second group of enhancements pertains to the practical aspects of this scenario.
 We do not use a dedicated ``finger'' for haptic exploration but directly the jaws of a closed two-finger gripper, which is a more compact solution.
 The object position is newly re-estimated after every robot action, so objects are allowed to move after being poked.
 Multiple objects can be present simultaneously on the table.
 The speed of the pipeline is improved through parallelization (2 times in simulation and 2.4 times in the real world).
 We contribute a more detailed evaluation using a set of different metrics.
 Finally, real-word grasping experiments demonstrate the effectiveness of our approach.